churbr/javascript-refresher/README.md

 console.log(greeting);
 ```

-**You can also create arrow functions, a syntax that is popular when you are dealing with anonymous function.
-A function that doesn't have a name**
+You can also create **arrow functions**, a syntax that is popular when you are dealing with <span style="color: green; font-weight: bold">anonymous function</span>, a function that doesn't have a name.

 ```javascript
 () => {